 - University of Exeter: The IDEAL-2 project

-- University College London: The NIDUS project
+- Queen Mary University of London: The NIDUS project

 Recent investigations into the quality of support that people receive after a diagnosis of dementia have produced some concerning findings.
 This includes the Alzheimer’s Society’s 'Dementia 2015' report, which found that nearly half of people with dementia receive inadequate support; and the 2016 World Alzheimer’s Report, which found that the current model for healthcare support is unsustainable and unaffordable.
 Other issues include a variability in the quality of care based on where you live, a consequence of the so-called ‘postcode lottery’.

 This Centre of Excellence aims to answer some of the questions emerging from these reports.
 This includes understanding what ‘good practice’ is when it comes to support, understanding how different types of support affect the wellbeing of people with dementia and their families and what factors affect getting good support programmes put into practice.
 It will also address how people can access good quality support regardless of what area of the country they live in.

 Who is working on this project?

 The team, led by Professor Louise Robinson, involves a wide variety of specialists from both the academic and clinical worlds, including practicing GPs, old age psychiatrists, health economists and specialists in nursing and social care.

 What will this research address?

 Most diagnoses of dementia are made through specialist memory clinics.
 However, there is little evidence that memory clinics provide effective support after the person has been diagnosed.
 This is partly due to the very high demand there currently is on memory services as increasing numbers of people are referred for a diagnosis.